 certbot with INWX, we need to install the

 inwx DNS plugin and write a configuration file containing the credentials for accessing INWX’s API.
-The credentials itself are passed in as protected variables which we can configure in GitLab’s UI, so that they are hidden from somebody browsing your repository.
+The credentials itself are passed in as masked variables which we can be configure in GitLab’s UI, so that they are hidden from somebody browsing your repository.
 We also need to install

 curl so that we can access GitLab’s API later on.